Not accepted by the Town. Must return to gas dealer. Top of List

 See Construction/Demolition.
 Top of List

-Includes brush, twigs, branches, small tree trunks (6" in diameter), wood chips, hedge clippings, christmas trees, leaves/acorns/weeds, thatch/hay/mulch, pines cones/needles, non-woody plants, & dead plants.
+Includes brush, twigs, branches, small tree trunks (under 6" in diameter), wood chips, hedge clippings, Christmas trees, leaves/acorns/weeds, thatch/hay/mulch, pines cones/needles, non-woody plants, & dead plants.
 Yard waste is collected on designated yard waste weeks (check recycling calendar) & must be placed at the curb on Sunday nights preceding the collection week.

-For brush, branches, twigs, small tree trunks, wood chips, & hedge clippings prepare by securely bundling & bagging in brown paper bags, or place in 32 gallon garbage cans, lid removed (bundles preferred).
+For brush, branches, twigs, small tree trunks, wood chips, & hedge clippings prepare by securely bundling & bagging, or place in 32 gallon garbage cans, lid removed (bundles preferred).
 Bundles must be no larger than 4'x2'x2' & weigh no more than 50lbs.
+There is a limit of 50 yard waste items per week.

-For leaves, acorns, weeds, thatch, hay, weeds, pine cones & needles, non-woody & dead plants prepare by bagging them in paper bags, exceeding no more than 50lbs.
-Please note: beginning April 1, 2013 plastic bags are no longer acceptable.
+For leaves, acorns, weeds, thatch, hay, weeds, pine cones & needles, non-woody & dead plants prepare by bagging them, exceeding no more than 50lbs.

-Not Accepted: no grass clippings, logs or stumps, loose items in cans, dirt, plastic bags.
+Not Accepted: no grass clippings, logs or stumps, loose items in cans, dirt.

 Note: Grass clippings are never accepted by the Town for pickup.
 They may be brought to the Manorville Compost Facility for free.
 You can also use them to start your own home composting project.
 Large branches, logs, trees, or stumps can be brought to the Town landfill for free.